Tony Hawk’s Pro Skater 1 and 2 are getting remade from the ground up – TechCrunch

 A return to THPS’ roots is probably the right move for Activision right now; the last title they managed in the series, THPS5, was a bug-ridden mess that was largely slammed by critics and fans alike.
 As long as they get the mechanics and “feel” of this one right, nostalgia-factor alone should make it work.

-The two titles will be sold as one “Tony Hawks Pro Skater 1+2” package, and will feature every level and pro skater found in the originals – now in glorious 4K, with all of the 3D models and levels recreated from scratch.
+The two titles will be sold as one “Tony Hawk’s Pro Skater 1+2” package, and will feature every level and pro skater found in the originals — now in glorious 4K, with all of the 3D models and levels recreated from scratch.
 Also returning is most of the original soundtrack; licensing changes over the years prevent the remake’s soundtrack from being exhaustive, but most of the jams you remember should still be there.

 THPS1+2 will be picking up a few tricks that didn’t appear in the series until THPS3 — perhaps most notable are reverts, which let you build absolutely massive combos and hit otherwise impossible scores.